recursion-ninja/finitary-derive/README.md

 type ``Giraffe`` with cardinality 11 - what should ``sizeOf`` for @PackBits Giraffe@ be?
 How about ``alignment``?
-The only obvious solution is padding, but in this case, you might as well use ``PackBytes``, ``PackWords`` or ``PackInto``, since then you'll at least know what you're getting, and would be explicit about it.
+The only obvious solution is padding, but in this case, you might as well use ``PackBytes``, ``PackWords`` or ``PackInto``, since then you'll at least know what you're getting, and are explicit about it.

 ## Sounds good!
 Can I use it?